danbroz/Enable-RDP-Bot/docs/ASSESSMENT_SUMMARY.md

 ## 🎯 Solution Benefits

-**For Microsoft Assessment:**
-- Demonstrates practical AI integration for Azure support
-- Shows understanding of Azure services and security
-- Provides real-world troubleshooting capabilities
-- Implements Microsoft-centric tools and frameworks

-**For Production Use:**
+**For Azure Administrators:**
 - Simple, focused tool for RDP troubleshooting
 - Minimal setup and configuration
+- AI-powered analysis for faster problem resolution
+- Clear documentation and usage examples

+**For Production Use:**
 - Scalable architecture for additional diagnostic types
+- Comprehensive logging and monitoring
-- Clear documentation and usage examples
+- Secure authentication and data handling
+- Easy integration with existing workflows

 ## 📊 Technical Implementation